Willy030125/Wa_bot_rebahan/README.md

 # Wa_bot_rebahan

-Another whatsapp chatbot with more features, just for fun
+Whatsapp Chatbot using Node.js just for fun with preloaded memes and sticker maker

+To install all packages, run on terminal:
+> $ npm install

+To run, type:
+> $ npm start